Proprietary drug: Litigation

-Despite the US has a legal system regarding to drug patenting, litigation have taken place.
+Despite the US having a legal system regarding to drug patenting, litigation have taken place.
 In the past, it is common for drug manufacturers challenging the validity of patents.
 In 2018, Mylan attempted to revoke the patent of Symbicort owned by AstraZeneca through the court.
 Now pharma suing on deliberately infringing generic drugs has become more prominent.
 AstraZeneca then took follow-up actions against Mylan for premature submission of Abbreviated New Drug Application (ANDA) for generic Symbicort and won the lawsuit.
 The introduction of biopharmaceuticals and the subsequent establishment of new drug laws may also bring more litigation.

 India

 According to the Patent Law in India, drug can apply for a patent since 2005.
 Registering a drug for patents in India is more limiting than developed countries.
 India was removed from the least developed member states list of the WTO and is therefore no longer eligible for the waiver, it has modified its patent law to satisfy TRIPS Agreement with its intellectual property rights legal system.
 An Indian patent lasts for 20 years.
 To ensure the interest of public, a compulsory license can be issued by the government if a pharma is suspected for violating the public health principles.